sagemath/trac_to_gh/Issue 6703.md

 # Issue 6703: Sage will not build with Sun compilers on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6703

 Original creator: drkirkby